 Our Nursery and Reception children flourish best when their personal, social and emotional needs are met with clear and developmentally appropriate expectations for their behaviour.
 It is important to us that all children in Nursery and Reception are happy, secure and safe.
 We aim to educate them on boundaries, rules and limits and want our children to develop the skills that will help them to achieve and become successful, independent and lifelong learners.
 We achieve this aim when we work as a team; children, parents and staff, to create the best conditions and environment for learning.
-At the heart of our Behaviour Policy, we remind our children of our mission statement, especially where we "try to live like Jesus".
-The key virtues we teach are kindness, patience, resilience, love of learning, friendship, compassion, forgiveness and confidence.
+At the heart of our Behaviour Policy, we remind our children of our mission statement, especially where we "love Jesus in all we do".
+We aim to introduce and teach our children our eight school values.